cosmos/cosmos-sdk/x/README.md

 # List of Modules

-This repository contains a working implementation of modules that can be used in Cosmos SDK applications, along with their respective documentation.
+Here are some production-grade modules that can be used in Cosmos SDK applications, along with their respective documentation:

 - [Auth](./x/auth/spec/README.md) - Authentication of accounts and transactions for Cosmos SDK application.
 - [Bank](./x/bank/spec/README.md) - Token transfer functionalities.